-As these changes are new, it’s not yet clear how widely the courts will interpret these restrictions, and what clauses will be most effective at protecting suppliers.
+As these changes are still relatively new, it’s not yet clear how widely the courts will interpret these restrictions, and what clauses will be most effective at protecting suppliers.
 While triggers based on insolvency procedures are unlikely to be enforceable, suppliers may want to consider provisions allowing them exercise rights other than termination (for instance, changing payment structures) if certain triggers other than insolvency (for instance, late payment) occur.
 The focus should be on reducing exposure and risk, rather than terminating the contract entirely.

 For more information on contract drafting, please contact Elliot Fry at email@example.com or on +44 (0)1892 489 584